stat6250-s17/course-questions-wiki/week-01/README.md

 - Answer (ilankham−stat6250): Yes, older versions of SAS tend to have lower quality output.
 - Question (mcardoso3-stat6250): Should we run every SAS command to view the output, or only when necessary?
 - Answer (ilankham−stat6250): It depends on how you learn best.
 I personally prefer to run everything for practice.
+* Question * (pbarlota-stat6250) : Is SAS object oriented language or procedural language?
+* Answer * (pbarlota−stat6250) : SAS is primarily a procedural language.
+* Question * (pbarlota-stat6250) : Is SAS case sensitive?
+* Answer * (pbarlota−stat6250) : SAS is not case-sensitive.
+You can use capital or lowercase letters in your SAS variables.